rackerlabs/rackspace-how-to/content/exchange/recover-deleted-email-in-outlook-web-app.md

 product_url: exchange
 ---

-This article describes steps to
+This article describes steps to recover messages that have been purged from the Deleted Items folder.

 ### Prerequisites

 - **Applies to:** User or administrator